 Are you interested in buying properties and wondering if they sell tax deeds or tax liens in Texas?
 Well, there are a few things you should know about how it works in this state.

 I’m Ted Thomas.
-I’ve been doing this for about 30 years, and I’ve been teaching it for the last 25 years.
+I’ve been investing in tax liens and tax deeds for over 30 years, and I’ve been teaching it for more than 25 years.

-Can You Buy Tax Deeds or Tax Liens In Texas? – Redeemable Deed
+Can You Get Tax Deeds or Tax Liens In Texas?

-We’re going to talk about redeemable tax deeds, because Texas does not sell tax liens.
-They sell tax deeds, which means a tax defaulted property, and they sell what they call a redeemable tax deed, which simply means that when you buy the deed to that property, it’s redeemable.
+We’re going to talk about redeemable tax deeds, because they do not sell tax liens in Texas.
+They sell tax deeds, which means a tax defaulted property.
+Texas sells what they call a redeemable tax deed, which simply means that when you buy the deed to that property, it’s redeemable.